Running a Half Marathon

 I'm 41 years old.
 I have never run a half marathon.
 My longest race has been a 10K.
 I have been running steady for like 4 years, been running for around 10-12 years, but had my years off.
 The last 4 years I have run more steadily.

-I tried this 12 weeks program 2 years ago and the longest distance I could go was 10 miles, then last year had some personal issues and I couldn't focus on training.
+I tried a 12 week program 2 years ago and the longest distance I could go was 10 miles, then last year had some personal issues and I couldn't focus on training.
 Even then I ran around 6 races there were 5K, 5 Milers and a 10K.

-My question is I would like to increase my longer run on Sundays from now on (I'm doing just 3.5 miles on Sundays since just started a couple of weeks ago and I live in Jersey - meaning very cold right now -lol-) but on that program I was increasing 1-1.5 every weekend and was supposed to get to the half marathon till the day of the race without never doing that distance in training.
+My question is I would like to increase my longer run on Sundays from now on (I'm doing just 3.5 miles on Sundays since just started a couple of weeks ago) but on that program I was increasing 1-1.5 every weekend and was supposed to get to the half marathon till the day of the race without never doing that distance in training.

 Is it ok to run 10 miles for like 2 months -If I can do it that I'm not sure- previous to the race or would I burn myself out.
 Thanks.